 - Inclusion of an individual in a group photo

 If the student objects to the release of directory information, the student may deny the release of directory information by notifying the Registrar in writing.
-Requests for non-disclosure will be honored until written notice is received from the student to remove the request for non-disclosure.
-Please note the implications of denying the release of directory information: If a perspective employer, loan company, family member, etc., inquire about a student, they will be informed that OTC has no record of that student.
-No information regarding the student will be provided unless photo identification is shown verifying it is the student who is present and making the request.
+OTC will honor requests for non-disclosure until written notice is received from the student to remove the request for non-disclosure.
+Please note the implications of denying the release of directory information.
+If a perspective employer, loan company, family member, etc., inquire about a student, the Registrar will inform them that OTC has no record of that student.
+OTC will provide no information regarding the student unless photo identification is shown verifying it is the student who is present and making the request.
 More information.

 At the postsecondary level, parents have no inherent right to inspect a student’s educational records.
-The right to inspect is limited solely to the student.
-Records may be released to parents only under the following circumstances:
+Only students have the right to inspect.
+OTC may release records to parents only under the following circumstances: